Skip to Content

 A fun addition to the prep rally this year was the lip sync battle, a competition between the Cross Country, Football, and Volleyball teams.
 It was a very close race, but the Cross Country team came out victorious.

-The Thug Life or No Life win are the girls Tug-A-War champs!
+The Thug Life or No Life win the girls’ Tug-A-War championship.
 (Anai Torres)

 “I was super surprised when they said we won,” Cooley said.
 “I really enjoyed the volleyball team’s dance.
 I felt like both groups were equally deserving of the win.”